danmysak/solidify/README.md

 ### Multiway merge

 When data admits multiple ways to match records, Solidify needs to be passed the `--multi` flag to proceed.
-If the flag is set, records will be matched in the order they appear in their respective input files (see [Merge all vs. merge none](#merge-all-vs-merge-none) for an example).
+If the flag is set, records will be matched in the order they appear in input files (see [Merge all vs. merge none](#merge-all-vs-merge-none) for an example).

 ### Filler